Summer Outlook 2024

 Executive Summary

-Only some risks of electricity supply in remote areas including Ireland, Northern Ireland, Malta and Cyprus.
-All the risks identified for the next winter season are driven by weather conditions in combination with other adverse factors.
-Dedicated non-market resources would help to alleviate those risks in Ireland and Malta.
+All risks identified for the summer season are driven by weather conditions in combinations with other adverse factors.
+Dedicated non-market resources will help alleviate these risks in Ireland and Malta.
+Key methodological advancements have been made in this year to elevate the quality and precision of the assessment.

 Webinar Recording